jcourtois/ac-chef-tutorial/README.md

 ```
 ### Create Minion Database
 #### What databases do you currently have?
 After you have successfully connected to the MySQL REPL enter `show databases`; in the REPL.
-As you can see there are no databases currently.
+As you can see, there are no databases currently.
 We must create one with the name "miniondb" for the app to connect to, so that we can add and remove minions.
 ### Include recipe to help create a database
 Now we will use the database MySQL LWRP to create a MySQL database with the name 'miniondb'.
 The database mysql LWRP requires the the chef-mysql gem to be present.
 We can accomplish this by including the `database::mysql` recipe in `default.rb`.
 ```
 include_recipe 'database::mysql'
 ```
 ### Exercise 4: Create a MySQL database with the name miniondb
 Take a look at the database cookbook documentation.
 Now, use the mysql_database LWRP to create a database with the name miniondb.
-You will know you are successful when you can see miniondb when you show databases in the MySQL REPL.
+You will know you are successful when you see miniondb after executing `show databases` in the MySQL REPL.
 #### Check if your app works!
-Run your app, and check if you can add, view and remove your minions!
+Run your app.
+Check if you can add, view and remove your minions.
 You will need to figure out how to use tasks defined in the app to create the required table.
 ### Test With Serverspec
 #### Automating tests to your work
 As we have written this recipe we have been manually testing our work by logging into the VM and verifying its state from the command line.
 However we want to treat our infrastructure as similarly to real code as possible.
 Therefore we will automate our testing.
 You will notice that within the cookbook directory we have added a test directory for you.
 We have created a file named `default_spec.rb` with one example test in it.